DK

 Jump to navigation Jump to search

-Saint Peter-style, to disown, deny, or feign ignorance.
-DK stands not, as the JC believed in some humiliating mondegreen until 2021, for “drop-kick”, but for “do not know”.
+“DK” stands not, as the JC believed in some humiliating mondegreen until 2021, for “drop-kick”, but for “don’t know”.
+As in, “I do not, biblically, know this transaction”.
 To “DK” a trade “alleged” by an executing broker to a prime broker, is to refuse to take it, as is sometimes required by the SEC no-action letter.

 See also